edpaget/rpg-system/system.md

 ##Character Creation:

 Print the [character sheet](#).
 Fill out your character's basic information.
-If your setting using races and alignment, make sure to follow the setting's directions for them.
+Your setting may have specific rules for player creation, for instance D&D style races or alignment.

 You should first fill out your character's primary aspects, Intelligence, Moxie, and Strength.
 All of those aspects start out as 0.
 You have a combination of one +2 raise, two +1 raises, and one -1 subtraction to apply among the primary aspects.

-Once you've determined your primary aspects fill in your secondary aspects which as based on sums of your primary ones.
+Once you've determined your primary aspects fill in your secondary aspects which are based on sums of your primary ones.

 * Dexterity = Intelligence + Strength
 * Persuade = Intelligence + Moxie